-Interest and penalty charges
+Instalment interest and penalty charges

-We charge instalment interest if all of the following conditions apply:
+You will be charged interest if all of the following conditions apply:

-We calculate the interest on each instalment you paid for the year, starting from the later of the date the payment was made or January 1 up to the balance due date.
+- We calculate the interest on each instalment you paid for the year starting from the later of the date the payment was made or January 1 up to the balance due date.

 You may have to pay a penalty if your instalment payments are late or less than the required amount.
-We apply this penalty only if your instalment interest charges for 2013 are more than $1,000.
+We apply this penalty only if your instalment interest charges for 2017 are more than $1,000.

 To calculate the penalty, we determine which of the following amounts is higher:

-Then, we subtract the higher amount from your actual instalment interest charges for 2012.
+Then, we subtract the higher amount from your actual instalment interest charges for 2017.
 Finally, we divide the difference by two and the result is your penalty.

-For 2013, John made instalment payments that were less than he should have paid.
-As a result, he has $2,500 of actual instalment interest charges for 2013.
-If John had not made any instalment payments in 2013, his instalment interest charges would have been $3,200.
-Since one-quarter of $3,200 is $800, we subtract $1,000 (the higher amount) from $2,500.
+For 2017, John made instalment payments that were less than he should have paid.
+As a result, he has $2,500 of actual instalment interest charges for 2017.
+If John had not made any instalment payments in 2017, his instalment interest charges would have been $3,200.
+Since 25% of $3,200 is $800, we subtract $1,000 (the higher amount) from $2,500.
 The difference is $1,500.
 Then, we divide $1,500 by two.
 John's penalty is $750.

 - Date modified: